apache/cordova-coho/docs/platforms-release-process.md

 ## Before you start

+### Read through Apache release policy

+Read through the [Apache Releases Policy](http://www.apache.org/dev/release) as stated above.

+## Before Release

+### npm audit check

+Ensure that the latest version of npm is installed (using a command such as `npm i npm@latest`), `package-lock.json` is present (do `npm i --package-lock-only` if needed), and then check:

+    (cd cordova-android && npm audit)

+### Check dependencies

+Ensure your checkout of the repository is up-to-date:

+    coho repo-update -r android

+See if any dependencies are outdated

+    (cd cordova-android && npm outdated --depth=0)

+(The `--depth=0` prevents from listing dependencies of dependencies.)

+### Resolve any outdated dependencies

+**Alternative 1:**

+- Explicitly pin the outdated dependency versions in the `dependencies` section of `package.json`.
+- Raise a new JIRA issue to update the dependencies in an upcoming release.

+**Alternative 2:**

+Within a new JIRA issue: update any outdated dependencies in the project's `package.json` file.
+Be sure to run through the test section below for compatibility issues.

+Check-in updated modules (use npm 3.10.1+)

+    rm -rf node_modules
+    npm install --production (skips devDependencies)
+    git add node_modules/* (check-in all modules needed for platform add git url) git commit -m "$JIRA Updated checked-in node_modules" npm install (Re-add devDependencies for ability to run tests locally)

+Note: This will commit these changes directly to the `master` branch of the platform you are working on.
+This is intended.
+Alternatively you might do this in a branch and open a PR for updating and pinning the dependencies.

+### License Check

+Ensure license headers are present everywhere.
+For reference, see this [background](http://www.apache.org/legal/src-headers.html).
+Expect some noise in the output, for example some files from test fixtures will show up.

+    coho audit-license-headers -r android | less

+Ensure all dependencies and subdependencies have Apache-compatible licenses.

+    coho check-license -r android

 ### Get Buy-in

 Email the dev mailing-list at dev@cordova.apache.org and see if anyone has reason to postpone the release.